Try our New Bulk Scan Feature - AVAILABLE NOW!

 1. Feature-Based Approach:

-• The feature-based approach uses the fact that there can potentially be consistently identifiable and known differences that exist in all text generated by an LLM like ChatGPT when compared to human text.
+The feature-based approach uses the fact that there can potentially be consistently identifiable and known differences that exist in all text generated by an LLM like ChatGPT when compared to human text.
 Some of these features that tools look to use are explained below.

-• Burstiness: Burstiness in text refers to the tendency of certain words to appear in clusters or "bursts" rather than being evenly distributed throughout a document.
-AI-generated text can potentially have more predictability (less burstiness) since AI models tend to re-use certain words or phrases more often than a human writer would.
-Some tools attempt to identify AI text using burstiness (more burstiness = human, less burstiness = AI).
+AI-generated text can potentially have more predictability (less burstiness) since AI models tend to reuse certain words or phrases more often than a human writer would.

-• Perplexity: Perplexity is a measure of how well a probability model predicts the next word.
+Perplexity is a measure of how well a probability model predicts the next word.
 In the context of text analysis, it quantifies the uncertainty of a language model by calculating the likelihood of the model producing a given text.
-Lower perplexity means that the model is less surprised by the text, indicating the text was more likely AI-generated.
-High perplexity scores can indicate human-generated text.

-• Readability or Fluency Features: Studies have shown that earlier (ie 2019) LLMs would generate text that has similar readability scores.
+Studies have shown that earlier (ie 2019) LLMs would generate text that has similar readability scores.

-• Punctuation: This pertains to the use and distribution of various punctuation marks in a text.
-AI-generated text often exhibits correct and potentially predictable use of punctuation.
 For instance, it might use certain types of punctuation more often than a human writer would, or it might use punctuation in ways that are grammatically correct but stylistically unusual.
-By analyzing punctuation patterns someone might attempt to create a detector that can predict AI-generated content.
+By analyzing punctuation patterns, someone might attempt to create a detector that can predict AI-generated content.

 2. Zero-Shot Approach:

-3. Fine Tuning AI Model Approach:
+3. Fine-Tuning AI Model Approach:

-• Uses a large language model such as BERT or RoBERTa and trains on a set of human and AI-generated text.
+A fine-tuning AI model approach uses a large language model such as BERT or RoBERTa and trains on a set of human and AI-generated text.
 It learns to identify the differences between the two in order to predict if the content is AI or Original.

 The test below looks at the performance of multiple detectors using all of the strategies identified above.

-Testing Plan:
+AI Detector Accuracy Testing Plan:

-This post covers 4 main tests and some supporting tests that were all completed on the latest version of the Originality.AI AI Content Detector
+This post covers the main and supporting tests that were all completed on the latest versions of the Originality.ai AI Content Detector

-What is the Best Test?
+What Is the Best Test?
 Use Your Own Data!

-The dataset(s) provided might be applicable for your use case or potentially if you are evaluating AI detection tools effectiveness for another type of content you will need to produce your own dataset.
-For example, I would not rely solely on these results if you are looking for an AI detector to identify fake social media messages or online reviews.
-Use our Open-Source Tool to make running your data and evaluating detectors' performance much easier.
+The dataset(s) provided might be applicable for your use case or potentially if you are evaluating AI detection tools' effectiveness for another type of content you will need to produce your own dataset.

 Testing Method & New Open-Source Testing Tools:

-To make the running of tests easy, repeatable and accurate we created and decided to open-source our tools to help others do the same.
-The main Tool allows you to enter the API key for multiple AI content detectors and plug in your own data to then receive not just the results from the tool but also a complete statistical analysis of the detection effectiveness calculations.
+To make the running of tests easy, repeatable and accurate, we created and decided to open-source our tools to help others do the same.
+The main tool allows you to enter the API key for multiple AI content detectors and plug in your own data to then receive not just the results from the tool but also a complete statistical analysis of the detection effectiveness calculations.

 This tool makes it incredibly easy for you to run your test content against all AI content detectors that have an available API.